floweredscarf/su25/labs/lab12/index.md

 ## Inserting Into LLRB Trees

 Insertion into LLRB trees starts off with the regular binary search tree insertion algorithm, where we search to find the appropriate leaf location.
+Then we insert the element as a red node (recall in a 2-3 tree we always insert an element by stuffing it into an existing node).
-However, once we've placed the node, this can can break the red-black tree invariants, so we need additional operations that can "restore" the red-black tree properties.
+Placing the node can break the red-black tree invariants, so we need additional operations that can "restore" the red-black tree properties.
 We know that there is a one-to-one correspondence of valid red-black trees to 2-3 trees.
 Let's use this correspondence to try to derive